The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 Travel: Students are responsible for the cost of travel to and from Montana’s Paradise Valley.
 The closest airport is in Bozeman, Montana, which is approximately a one hour drive from where we’ll be staying.
 A second option would be Billings, Montana, which is approximately two hours and 15 minutes from our location.

-Not Included: Attendees are responsible for purchasing their Montana fishing licenses and their travel expenses.
+Not Included: Attendees are responsible for purchasing their Montana fishing licenses as well as their travel expenses.
 We also expect everyone to tip the guides, as well as the staff at Chico Hot Springs — and to do so generously.
 Finally, late night excursions to Livingston, or “after hours” visits to the Chico saloon, are not included.

 Recommended Items: We can send a full list of what you'll need upon request.

-Prerequisites: At least one School of Trout class.
+Prerequisites: Participation in at least one School of Trout class.

 Attend: If you're interested in joining us, please drop us a note or give us a call at your earliest convenience.
-It wouldn’t surprise us if this unique event filled quickly.
+This unique event will fill quickly.

 Brant and his client with a gorgeous spring creek brown trout.